kidthales/docker-aseprite-linux/README.md

 By default, clang is used to build all dependencies along with Aseprite; Builds with g++ are also supported.

-> Builds with clang are recommended in the Aseprite project documents; anecdotally, these builds also result in smaller
-> headless image sizes when compared to g++ builds.

 > IMPORTANT: When switching toolchains, make sure to run `make clean` between compilation runs.

 ### `.env`